Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

-\dash{} is trained on a set of templates and learns spectral features.
-Input spectra are broken down into individual features, compared to the features in the training set and then assigned a probability to each of its classification bins.
-The highest probabilities are then summed, assuming they all agree on the best-fitting transient class, to create a single probability for that best class called the Softmax percentage.
-This is not necessarily a judgement on the quality of the classification.
+\dash{} is a deep convolutional neural network. \dash{} is trained on a set of templates and learns spectral features.
+Input spectra are broken down into individual features, compared to the features in the training set and then assigned a softmax pseudo-probability to each of its classification bins, named so due to the softmax regression model in the final layer of the deep learning model.
+The softmax probabilities only are only relative probabilities for one classification bin compared to the others \citep{2019ApJ...885...85M}.
+The highest pseudo-probabilities are then presented in the \dash{} GUI, and a combined softmax probability is produced by summing those of the best output bins until one is reached that either disagrees on transient class or is not in an adjacent phase bin.
+We discuss our method for converting the softmax probability for individual classification bins into probabilities for SN Ia, Ibc etc. in Section \ref{ind results}.
+The softmax probability of a classification bin is not necessarily a judgement on the quality of the classification.
 If every classification bin fits very poorly, then the best fit is not necessarily a good fit \citep{2019ApJ...885...85M}.

+\dash{} also calculates an \(rlap\) cross--correlation value for each output classification bin as an additional flag for classification quality.
+The \(rlap\) parameter was originally developed for another transient classifier that we investigate, \snid{}.
+However, we do not make use of it for \dash{}.

-\dash{} makes use of the \(rlap\) ranking system, presented originally for the transient classifier \snid{} \citep{2007ApJ...666.1024B}, as an additional test for quality in a classification. \(rlap\) is the product of the correlation scale height ratio, \(r\), and \(lap\), an overlap parameter. \(r\) is defined as the ratio between the highest normalised cross-correlation peak, \(h\), and the root-mean-square (RMS) error of the anti-symmetric component of the cross-correlation product \(\sigma_{a}\):
+\(rlap\) is the product of the correlation scale height ratio, \(r\), and \(lap\), an overlap parameter. \(r\) is defined as the ratio between the highest normalised cross-correlation peak, \(h\), and the root-mean-square (RMS) error of the anti-symmetric component of the cross-correlation product \(\sigma_{a}\):

 \(lap\) is the overlap in \(ln(\lambda)\) space between the input and template spectra.
 A larger \(rlap\) value indicates more similarities between the input spectrum being classified and the template it is being compared to.
-Hence, larger \(rlap\) values indicate a better quality classification. \dash{} returns an \(rlap\) value for each classification bin and an overall one for the fit.
-The overall \(rlap\) value is the weighted mean of all \(rlap\)s that reach some minimum threshold value defined by the user (default value of 6).
+Hence, larger \(rlap\) values indicate a better quality classification.
+The machine learning aspect of \dash{} returns the best-fitting classification bin.
+Then \(rlap\) values are calculated for each spectrum in \dash{}'s training sample in that classification bin.
+The highest \(rlap\) produced is returned to the user, with a warning if it less than five.
+Details on \dash{}'s template set can be found in \citet{2019ApJ...885...85M}.
+We do not make use of \(rlap\) in determining \dash{}'s classification results.